Ray Bourque: Early career

-Boston Bruins (1979–2000)
+Boston Bruins

 Bourque (wearing #7) being chased by Errol Rausse of the Washington Capitals during his rookie season (1979).

+Rise to prominence (1979–1985)

 Bourque made an immediate impact in Boston during his rookie season of 1979–80, scoring a goal in his first game while facing the Winnipeg Jets.
-Bourque asserted himself from the start as one of the best defensemen in the league, winning both the Calder Memorial Trophy as Rookie of the Year and a First Team All-Star selection, the first time in NHL history a rookie non-goaltender had ever achieved the distinction.
+Bourque played all 80 games his rookie year scoring 17 goals and 48 assists and quickly asserted himself from the start as one of the best defensemen in the league, winning both the Calder Memorial Trophy as Rookie of the Year and a First Team All-Star selection, the first time in NHL history a rookie non-goaltender had ever achieved the distinction.
 His 65 points that season was a record at the time for a rookie defenseman.
+The following year in 1980-81 Bourque missed part of the season with broken jaw, he suffered during a Nov.
+11, 1980, game at vs Detroit.
+He still played in 67 games scoring 27 goals and 29 assists as the Bruins lost in the first round of the playoffs.
+Despite the injury Bourque was named to the Second Team All-Star at the end of the season.

-From there, Bourque continued to shine for the Bruins, proving his rookie season was no fluke.
-He quickly established himself as one of the league’s top defensemen while also contributing outstanding offensive numbers, including several seasons with over 80/90 points.
-His best statistical season came in 1983–84, when he scored a career-high 31 goals and 96 points, leading all defensive in points that season.
+From here, Bourque continued to shine for the Bruins, proving his rookie season was no fluke.
+During the offseason Bourque signed a multiyear contract extension with the Bruins on July 15, 1981.
+The following season quickly established himself as one of the league's top defensemen while also contributing outstanding offensive numbers.
+Once again in 1981-82 Bourque missed a portion of the season due to a shoulder injury he suffered in October.
+Following his return he helped lead the team back to the postseason scoring 17 goals and 49 assists while also being named an NHL first team All-Star for a second time.
+The Bruins beat Buffalo in the first round, however during a second round matchup vs Quebec he fractured his wrist while checking against Andre Dupont resulting in him missing the rest of the series.

-During the 1990-91 season, Bourque had scored more points than any other Bruins defensemen.
-In 1996–97, he scored his 1,340th career point, setting the Bruins all time record for points.